-K Ayre, daughter of I Ayre, a governor of Hale Nursery & Primary Academy, is employed by the Kite Academy Trust as a teacher.
-I Ayre's appointment as governor predates the appointment of K Ayre as a teacher.
-K Ayre is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a governor.
+L. Cope, wife of S. Cope, a Governor at Mytchett Primary & Nursery Academy, is employed by the academy trust as a learning support assistant.
+L. Cope's appointment predates the appointment of S. Cope as a Governor.
+L. Cope is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a Governor.

-28. Legal Status
+27. Legal Status